Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

 Yeah.
-I mean, I think it's important to remember that you can kind of get caught up with all that it can do and add some fancy features to the app.
-And if you do that, you're probably going to get a lot of early adopters.
+I think it's important to remember that.
+You can get caught up with all that it can do and add some fancy features to the app.
+If you do that, you're probably going to get a lot of early adopters.
 A lot of people are excited about AI right now, so they're trying a lot of stuff out.
-But really to really have lasting value, you need to figure out how to make your users win.
+But really, to really have lasting value, you need to figure out how to make your users win.
 That's the hardest part.
 But it can be amazing.
 There's definitely lots of potential there.

 David Barnard: